DChen2024/pymath/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the project.
+Thank you for your interest in contributing to the extension module.
 We welcome any form of contribution.
 Besides writing and maintaining code, you can also improve documentation, report a bug, or request a feature.
 Please be sure to help us maintain a welcoming and friendly environment.

-If you have any questions or comments, feel free to reach out to @shine#1674 on Discord.
+If you have any questions or comments, feel free to reach out to
+@shine#1674 on Discord.

 ## Pull requests